LeoXC/paragliding_hits/README.md

   -s silent mode on, dont print logs and errors here, but into log files:
 		./log.txt
 		./errors.txt (if occure)
-  -m me, by default it is off
+  -m merge (squash) similar results into one line (by pilot) in resutls file, by default it is off

 Sample ussage:
  ruby hits.rb -f "track_file.igc"